-Wishing Well's recruitment and selection procedure requires references, proof of identity, an enhanced DBS check and 3 yearly re-checks for every member of staff including our team of musicians, apprentices and Trustees.
-All staff will work within the procedures that accompany this policy and will receive training on this policy at induction.
+Wishing Well's recruitment and selection procedure requires references, proof of identity, an enhanced DBS check which is checked annually for all staff, musicians and trustees on the online update system.
+People not on the update system are required to get a new DBS check done every 3 years.
+All staff, musicians and trustees will work within the procedures that accompany this policy and will receive training on this policy at induction.
 Training includes but is not limited to the recognition of signs of abuse, and how to respond to concerns.
+Training is refreshed for the whole 3 every years.